Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Maniac Summer

-Yearning to watch 'Maniac Summer' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or view the Chantal Akerman-directed movie via subscription can be confusing, so we here at Moviefone want to do the work for you.
+Ready to press play on 'Maniac Summer' wherever you like to watch?
+Tracking down a streaming service to buy, rent, download, or view the Chantal Akerman-directed movie via subscription can be a challenge, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Maniac Summer' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Maniac Summer' right now, here are some specifics about the documentary flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Maniac Summer' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Maniac Summer' right now, here are some specifics about the documentary flick.

-You probably already know what the movie's about, but just in case...
+Wondering what this story is all about?
 Here's the plot: "Maniac Summer consists of images and sounds recorded in Paris in the summer of 2009.
 It is a sprawling triptych without a beginning or end and with no specific subject or topic.
 The camera is positioned in front of a window and left running.
 It observes movements, registers noises coming from the street or nearby park, captures Chantal Akerman going about her business in her apartment: smoking, working, talking on the telephone.
 Fragments from the artist’s everyday life are featured in the installation’s central video, while the adjoining panels are more symbolically charged; in them, various images from the former have been isolated, modified and repeated.
 These abstract afterimages act as a kind of memory, looking back to the images in the installation’s centrepiece as so many shadows of its reality." .